tenacityteam/tenacity/libraries/lib-basic-ui/README.md

-# lib-basic-ui and GenericUI
+# lib-basic-ui

-This library contains the GenericUI wrapper toolkit.
-This is largely going to be implemented around wxWidgets, more or less created in the style of wxWidgets too.

-Right now, lib-basic-ui is purely Audacity's version.
-We intend to implement more of this in the future, in addition to bringing BasicUI over to the mix too.
+**FIXME**: Maybe rename this to `lib-generic-ui` to avoid confusion.

+lib-basic-ui in Saucedacity is an abstract library that allows the use of a single UI library with multiple different toolkits (wxWidgets, Qt, GTK+, etc).
+It is designed to be a completely abstract library, requiring implementations for what you have to use.

-More documentation is expected to arrive in a `doc/` folder or something.
+More documentation might arrive in a `doc/` folder or something.
 Documentation is a priority too, and this will mostly be done with Doxygen for now.

-Currently, GenericUI isn't build with Saucedacity.
-GenericUI is virtually nothing at this point, and, in order to save time compiling, is not built.
+Currently, anything introduced in our version of lib-basic-ui (namely GenericUI) isn't built with Saucedacity.
+GenericUI is not yet ready (even for very basic things), and, in order to save time compiling, is not built.

 Warning: some of this code is untested.
-If you see a bug, or if something doesn't look right, please file an issue under our issue tracker.
+If you see a bug, or if something doesn't look right, please file an issue in our issue tracker.